DinoChiesa/Java-Selenium-EdgeDashboardSnapper/Readme.txt

 and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.

+## Disclaimer

+This example is not an official Google product, nor is it part of an official Google product.

 ## Bugs

+* There is not a good way to parameterize which dashboard to capture.
+Really there are only 2 options: the classic dashboard, and the UE traffic volume chart.

 * This tool cannot post to a Google Chat (Dynamite) room.
-The API for Google chat doesn't allow direct upload of an image; it must be a hosted image.
+Not really a bug in THIS tool, but rather a limitation in the tool due to a similar limitation in the API for Google chat.
+The API doesn't allow direct upload of an image; posting images to a Google Cht room is possible only with a URL of a previously hosted image.